 - Confirm that apps you plan to use are legitimate.
 Once you’ve updated your new devices, you are now free to browse your device’s app store and catch up on the new year sales.
 Only download apps from your respective app store (Apple App store, Google Play, Android Market) and pay attention to the permissions the app is asking for.
 It’s also a good practice to read the reviews of an app before downloading it so you are up to date with potentially suspicious activity.
 Remember only to use trusted retailers—giving your credit or debit card information to the wrong person can result in financial and identity theft.

 - Use a password manager to manage your passwords.
 Whether you have subscribed to a bundle of new streaming services or were gifted an e-book subscription service, these are all new accounts—which means more passwords to create and remember.
-Using a password manager, such as LastPass, is highly effective and can help minimize the risk of hackers accessing your accounts.
+Using a password manager is highly effective and can help minimize the risk of hackers accessing your accounts.
 Password managers generate and save long, unique passwords for your accounts, so there’s no need for you to remember them.

 - Change default passwords.
 Whether you received a new smart device for your home or bought your child a new tablet, make sure to do your due diligence.
 Many devices are programmed with a default username and password, which may be weak and/or shared with other similar devices.
 These devices are often vulnerable because the default credentials may be readily available on the internet—or even be physically visible on devices still on the shelves.
 Hackers can often easily access, or even guess, these names and passwords, so it is important to change them.
 Your new passwords should not contain personal information, such as your address and they should be long and unique.
 Store the new usernames and passwords in your password manager.